 Be Involved in His Career without Being His Career

-As an Army spouse, it is very easy to get wrapped up in your soldier’s career.
+As an Army spouse, getting wrapped up in your soldier’s career is very easy.
 It is, after all, one of the few career paths he can choose that involves the entire family.
-I can’t think of too many corporations that have family support groups or social gatherings for spouses only.
+I can’t think of many corporations with family support groups or social gatherings for spouses only.

 Own Your Own Identity

 The best gatherings I have been at with other wives were the ones where no one knows the rank of anyone else’s husband.
-At a recent gathering, the subject was actually changed when it was brought up by a newer spouse and I thought it was great.
+At a recent gathering, the subject was actually changed when a newer spouse brought it up, and I thought it was great.
 It reflected well on the ones who refused to discuss it.

 Be Proud Without Being Obnoxious